miss007jackson/CHEM-274B-Micropresentation-Group-12/README.md

 ```
 U -> A -> B -> C -> F, ΔG = -8.50 kcal/mol
 ```
+ - Note that U is our unfolded state, where F is the final folded state.

 *Graph visualization highlights the lowest-energy path in green.
 Negative ΔG edges appear red; positive ΔG edges appear blue.
 See "example_graph.png" and "example_lowest_energy_path.png".*